DanielTheFletch/odin-ruby-projects/1-basic-ruby-projects/1a-caesar-cipher/README.md

 # Project 1a: Caesar Cipher

-My Ruby implementation of the encryption technique known as the **Caesar cipher**.
+My Ruby implementation of the encryption technique known as the [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 Includes a demonstration file for use at the terminal.

 ## Included Files